Holidays and Traditions

 Christmas Eve Candlelight Services

-Please join the greater-Ithaca community in these traditional candlelight services virtually on our website and YouTube.
-The service begins at 7:00pm.
-Tune in early to experience some of your favorite Christmas music.
-Although we are not able to be together physically this Christmas Eve, let us gather our hearts together to share the beauty of story, music, and candlelight.
+Each Christmas Eve, we share in a traditional candlelight service.
+During this service, experience some of your favorite Christmas music.
+Let us gather our hearts together to share the beauty of story, music, and candlelight.
 Let us bring the spirit of Christmas into our lives and out into the world.